-IBM SDK for Java Version 7 service refresh 4 general availability.
+IBM SDK, Java Technology Edition, Version 7 service refresh 4

-Service refresh 4 is now available on developerWorks and contains a number of enhancements to the Java V7 code base:
+Service refresh 4 is now available on developerWorks and contains a number of enhancements to the IBM SDK, Java Technology Edition, Version 7 code base:

 - Support for 2GB large pages on z/OS

 - Use of large pages by default on Linux and z/OS

 - Support for setting the JIT code cache page size on AIX and Linux operating systems